 We continue to look for leverage opportunities during the reporting period.
-The partnership with the Department of Social Services (DSS) and a local non-profit with a TANF employment grant has been funded for a third year.
-The emphasis of the program is to assist TANF families find employment or intern opportunities.
 Employment is one of our Family Self-Sufficiency focus areas.
-During the past year the program served 63 families.
+During the past year the program served 68 families which is an increase.
 We hope to increase HCV participant participation during the next grant period.
 We continue our partnership with DSS on their Fatherhood Initiative program, which is designed around strengthening families with having positive male role models more involved and/or reconnecting fathers to or with their children.

-Several non-profit organizations also continue to expand their services to include family planning, employment training, as well as first time home buyers assistance and affordable rental units to LMI households as well as special housing for persons with disabilities.
+Several non-profit organizations also continue to expand their services to include family planning, employment training, as well as first time-home buyer's assistance and affordable rental units to LMI households as well as special housing for persons with disabilities.
 OHCD's Community Development Unit also continues to provide first time home buyers assistance, home rehabilitation assistance and a community funding pool.
 All of these efforts expand affordable housing opportunities for low income families in our community.
 Many or our HCV clients directly benefit from these programs and services.